davidtys/qutebrowser_dark_solarized/README.md

 [Dark solarized](http://ethanschoonover.com/solarized) css stylesheet for the [qutebrowser](https://qutebrowser.org).
 Make the web like your terminal ! :)

+I tryied to adapt solarized everything to different sites.

 Please note I'm not a front guy and there is a lot to improve.
 I just wanted to have all my sites in dark :)